Hurricane-force wind gusts blast across northern Plains, Upper Midwest with more severe weather expected

 WHAT IS A DERECHO?

-Over the weekend, storm chances will extend farther east into cities such as Minneapolis, Chicago and Green Bay, but the intensity and coverage of these storms will largely depend on the availability of atmospheric instability.
+Over the weekend, storm chances will extend farther east into cities such as Minneapolis, Chicago and Green Bay, Wisconsin, but the intensity and coverage of these storms will largely depend on the availability of atmospheric instability.

 While general thunderstorm activity is expected to impact much of the Midwest on Saturday, most of the precipitation is expected to remain below severe weather criteria.